GaneshRajuGalla/GrocerEase/README.md

 To see GrocerEase in action, check out the demo video: [Demo Video Link](https://drive.google.com/drive/folders/1yeeI18U0cGxDnRgJj4TqvPDNmwPfmn5d?usp=sharing).

-## Support and Contact

-If you have any questions or need assistance, please contact ganeshrajugalla@gmail.com.

-I hope you enjoy using GrocerEase and find it a valuable addition to your grocery shopping routine.
-Happy shopping!

 ## App SnapShots
 | Launch | Welcome | Categories |
 | -- | -- | -- |